khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 You can customize the AWS Region location of you services by changing the environment variable `AWS_REGION`.
 Default is `eu-central-1`

-You have to add some credentials for AWS: if you have IntelX deployed on the AWS infrastructure, you can use IAM credentials: to allow that just set `AWS_IAM_ACCESS` to `True`.
+You have to add some credentials for AWS: if you have ThreatMatrix deployed on the AWS infrastructure, you can use IAM credentials: to allow that just set `AWS_IAM_ACCESS` to `True`.
 If that is not the case, you have to set both `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`

 #### S3